content-manager-sdk/Community/Samples/ServiceAPI/CSharp/MakeReferencePlugin/ReadMe.md

  - copy MakeReferencePlugin.dll to your ServiceAPI bin folder
  - add the XML below to the hptrim.config file in your ServiceAPI folder

+## NOTE for HPE CM 8.x users
+This sample has been built against HPE CM 9.0 but will work against 8.x with one change.
+Instead of the DLLs above copy the ones below from the ServiceAPI bin (and then update the project references):
+ - HP.HPTRIM.SDK.dll
+ - HP.HPTRIM.Service.dll
+ - HP.HPTRIM.ServiceModel.dll
+ - ServiceStack.dll
+ - ServiceStack.Interfaces.dll
+ - ServiceStack.ServiceInterface.dll
+ - ServiceStack.Text.dll

 ## Plugin Configuration
 The following XML must be copied as a child of the hptrim element of hptrim.config